-Select What Uses from the Queries menu and To Contain from its submenu (see Figure 25, page 89).
+Select What Uses from the Queries menu and To Contain from its submenu (see Figure 8-4, page 87).

 The Queries menu in the menu bar lets you request relationship information for the current class.
-In addition to highlighting the matching elements in the list, the Browser displays indicator marks in the scroll bar showing the relative locations of matching elements.
-Also, the query is identified in the field over the outline list area.
-If you click on an indicator mark, you will scroll directly to the matching element.
-Because you turned on the Show in Static Analyzer toggle, the results are shown in the Browser as well, including the file, line number, and source line for the classes containing Actor.
-See Figure 26.
+In addition to highlighting the matching elements in the list, the Browser displays indicator marks in the scroll bar showing the relative locations

-Figure 25.
-Performing a Query on Current Class
+Figure 8-4 Performing a Query on Current Class